Double take: 7 cars with recycled nameplates

 Jeep’s Grand-Cherokee-based three-row off-roader used the same name as Studebaker’s long-running model line.
 For even more SUV name sharing, a submodel of the Studebaker Commander was called Land Cruiser.
 Jeep’s Commander had all of the Grand Cherokee’s proven four-wheel-drive powertrains, but its proportions were a bit ungainly and the third row was cramped.
 It only lasted for five years, and its role was filled by the Dodge Durango.

 Even when Studebaker was gone, at least its model names lived on.
 Lots of them, it seems.
 This time, the Daytona, which was born as a sporty, bucket-seat option for the compact Lark shares its name with Dodge’s one-year-only winged car that took on NASCAR superspeedways in 1969 with its wind tunnel-tuned long nose and tall wing.
-In 1964, Studebaker’s entry level Larks were dubbed Challenger.
+In 1964, Studebaker’s entry-level Larks were dubbed Challenger.
 Studebaker ended production in 1966, just four years before Dodge introduced its E-body Challenger.
+In 1984, Dodge revisited the Daytona name for its FWD sports coupe.

 Dodge Lancer and Mitsubishi Lancer